-Modern Architecture in Barcelona - A Guide to some of Barcelona's Most Iconic Modern Buildings
+A Guide to Barcelona Architecture and Most Iconic Buildings

 Page Content

-Whilst Gaudi's influence is not always visible in the style of modern architecture, it is often apparent in the use of colour and imagination.
-It often seems as though architects, when designing for Barcelona take more risks and use brighter colours than they would when designing for other cities.
-It is as though Gaudi and the other modernist architects bring out a brave streak in even the most conservative of architects.
+Whilst Gaudí's influence is not always visible in the style of modern architecture, and it is often apparent in the use of colour and imagination.
+It often seems as though architects, when designing for Barcelona, take more risks and use brighter colours than they would when designing for other cities.
+It is as though Gaudí and the other modernist architects bring out a brave streak in even the most conservative of architects.
+Gaudí was particularly influenced by natural forms.
+Most of his buildings are based on naturally occurring organic shapes.
+If you visit the Sagrada Família museum, you will learn more about how Gaudí used natural shapes to create the basis of his architecture.

 Barcelona is often praised by architects for its town planning.
 You will notice as you walk around the city that buildings on corners have a flat edge - this is known as a 'chamfered corner'.
 It means that crossroads have a more open feel and there is room on street corners for terraces - this helps to give Barcelona its sociable and communal atmosphere.

 Barcelona's Avenida Diagonal is also praised by architects and town planners.
 It is a large street that runs diagonally right through the centre of the city.
-When it was built it was a very original piece of town planning.
+When it was built, it was an original piece of town planning.

 Could you Talk me Though Some of Your Favourite Modern Buildings in Barcelona?